 The Best Classic Queso Dip: Tostitos Salsa Con Queso, Medium

 After all of the tasting was done and my coworkers had recovered from their queso-induced stupors, I asked them what their impressions were of the various quesos.
-Many of them admitted that their reference point is, and has always been, Tostitos Salsa Con Queso.
+Many of them admitted that their reference point is, and has always been, Tostitos Salsa Con Queso at Amazon.
 So it’s no surprise that this nostalgia-inducing jar of cheese came out on top, scoring higher than the two other winners.

 Nostalgia aside, tasters approved of this queso’s familiar orange hue and creamy texture.
 The medium spice level came through, tasters noted, writing that it had “nice heat,” and “the perfect amount of spice.”
 This queso does contain bits of pepper and tomato, but tasters liked the “minimal pepper bits” that didn’t get in the way of the otherwise creamy texture.
 With an ingredient list that continues for several lines after listing cheese and milk, it should come as no surprise that this dip has a heavily processed flavor—one tasters actually seemed to like.
 “Just processed enough,” said one taster, while another noted that it “tastes artificial, but in an almost good way.”
 One critique that was echoed on most of the tasting sheets was that this queso is a little thin, and dripped off of chips at times when it should have clung.